Shrestha11/Assessment/README.md

 **Introduction :**

 This project is to get detail title information when search for title name in search box.
 Number of character in search box should be more or equal to 1 to begin search process.
-As soon as, the number of character is 1, it starts retriving top 10 title information from database table Titles, whichever TitleName contains this character.
+As soon as, the number of character is 1, it starts retrieving top 10 title information from database table Titles, whichever TitleName contains this character.
 Data is limited to top 10 so the system will not get slow by loading all the titles that matched the character.

 **Tools Used:**